Test the Amazon Connect CTI Adapter

-Amazon Connect provides the telephony services used by the call center profile in Salesforce Service Cloud.
+Back to your playground.
+Amazon Connect provides the telephony services used by the call center profile in Service Cloud.
 These services allow you to place outbound phone calls and receive phone calls directly in Salesforce.

-In your Salesforce org, click the App Launcher, then select Service Console.
-View any contact.
-At this point, you can leverage the click-to-call capability when you press the icon or number.
+In your playground, click , then find Service Console.
+View any contact or account.
 Look for the phone icon next to the phone number.

-In your Salesforce org, create a new account with a phone number where you receive calls, such as your mobile number.
+In your playground, create a new account with a phone number where you receive calls, such as your mobile number.

-1. From the Service Console, click the down arrow to the right of Service Console in the navigation bar and select Accounts.
+- From the Service Console, click the disclosure arrow to the right of Service Console in the navigation bar and select Accounts.

-4. Enter a Phone Number where you receive calls, such as your mobile phone number.
+- Enter a phone number where you receive calls, such as your mobile phone number.

 On the account page that appears, you see a phone icon next to the phone number.
 Note: It may take 15-20 minutes for the icon to propagate.
-If the phone widget shows an error, wait and refresh the page later.
+If the phone widget shows an error, wait a minute or two and then refresh the page.

-Once you complete the call, the Amazon Connect CCP goes to AfterCallWork status, where the agent can perform follow-up activities, such as logging the call.
-The agent clicks Set to Available after completing these activities to take more calls.
+Once you complete the call, the Amazon Connect CCP goes to AfterCallWork status, where you can perform follow-up activities, such as logging the call and follow-up tasks.
+Click Clear contact after completing any activities to mark your status as Available, ready to take more calls.